-When customers engage with your company ‒ whether it’s to complain on Twitter or leave a flattering review about your newest feature ‒ there’s always an underlying emotion.
+When customers engage with your company by leaving customer feedback ‒ whether it’s to complain on Twitter or leave a flattering review about your newest feature ‒ there’s always an underlying emotion.
 With sentiment analysis, you can capture this subjective information to understand your customers better.
 Why are they feeling negative about your customer service?
 Which product features do they like the most?

 Having access to the right data at the right time can be a game-changer when it comes to making decisions that boost customer satisfaction and loyalty.
 For example, tracking customer sentiment on social media in real time can help you instantly spot a critical issue affecting your customers, so you can take immediate action.

 Customer sentiment analysis is the automated process of discovering emotions in online communications to find out how customers feel about your product, brand, or service.
 It helps businesses gain insights and respond effectively to their customers.

 But, how does sentiment analysis work?
 Using Natural Language Processing (NLP) and a series of algorithms, sentiment analysis models are able to detect patterns in text and automatically classify opinions as positive, negative, or neutral.

 In short, sentiment analysis automates the jobs you hate, like reading and tagging data so that you can route customer tickets to the correct teams and deal with them as swiftly as possible.

 Knowing how customers feel about your company is key to excellent customer experiences.
 Some of the things you can do with customer sentiment analysis include:

 Top-level customer service is crucial to your business.
 After all, 80% of customers would switch to a competitor after two or more bad experiences.
 But how can you know for sure if you are on the right track?